 \section{Conclusion and discussion}

-In this paper, we have investigated the QNMs of polar gravitational and dilaton perturbations around the dEH black holes within the Einstein-Maxwell-dilaton featuring a dilaton coupling to the nonlinear EH term.
-Under extreme conditions of strong fields and high pressure, such as those near black holes or in the early universe, the Maxwell theory may break down.
-It is necessary to modify the Maxwell theory.
-The EH Lagrangian serves precisely as a nonlinear extension of QED.
-Driven by this motivation, Ref.~\cite{Yajima:2000kw} have shown the magnetically charged EH black hole solution and examined its thermodynamics and radial stability.
-This famous work provided the direct context and starting point for the present work.
+In this paper, we have obtained the QNM frequencies of polar gravitational and dilaton perturbations around the dEH black holes within the dilaton-Einstein-Maxwell theory.
+This theory is obtained by combining Einstein-Maxwell-dilaton with a dilaton coupling to EH term.
+Here, the EH term serves as a nonlinear extension of QED, providing the magnetically charged EH black hole solution~\cite{Yajima:2000kw}.

-The linear theory of metric and dilaton around the dEH black hole described by \eqref{metric} and \eqref{solution} is necessary to study the stability of the dEH black holes.
-The polar part of this linearized theory became four coupled equations (\ref{eq:Kp})-(\ref{eq:phi1pp}).
+The perturbation theory of metric and dilaton around the dEH black hole described by \eqref{metric} and \eqref{solution} is necessary to compute the QNM frequencies and thus, to study the stability of the dEH black holes.
+The polar part of this perturbation theory became four coupled equations (\ref{eq:Kp})-(\ref{eq:phi1pp}).
 To obtain the QNM frequencies of this system, we have employed the direct integration and matrix-valued continued fraction methods.
-The results obtained from these two numerical techniques are in very good agreement.
+We have shown that the results obtained from these two numerical techniques are in very good agreement.
 The fundamental QNM frequencies for dilaton and metric perturbations with $\epsilon=\pm 1$ are summarized in Tables \ref{table-A-1}-\ref{table-2}.
 Their dependence on the magnetic charge $Q_m$ is depicted in Figs. \ref{fig:l=0all}, \ref{fig:l=1all}, \ref{fig:all1}, and \ref{fig:all2}.
-A notable feature is the distinct behavior exhibited by the imaginary part of the QNM frequencies in the $\epsilon=-1$ configuration.

-Consequently, all negative imaginary parts of QNM frequencies imply that the dEH black hole with dilaton hair is stable against polar (metric and dilaton) perturbations.
-Moreover, observed deviations in QNM frequencies from General Relativity predictions could potentially serve as an observational signature for constraining or detecting the black hole's magnetic charge $Q_m$ and coupling strength $\epsilon$ in future gravitational-wave astronomy.
+A notable feature is that the distinct behavior appeared in the imaginary part of the QNM frequencies for $\epsilon=-1$ configuration.
+Consequently, all negative imaginary parts of QNM frequencies imply that the dEH black hole with dilaton hair is stable against polar-metric with $l=2,3$ and dilaton with $l=0,1,2,3$.

-This work has been restricted to studying QNM frequencies for polar perturbations.
-Exploring other possibility of axial perturbations together with electromagnetic perturbation will make the stability of the dEH black holes completely.
+Moreover, we expect that observed deviations in the QNM frequencies from general relativity predictions may serve as an observational signature for constraining or detecting the black hole's magnetic charge $Q_m$ and coupling strength $\epsilon$ in future gravitational-wave astronomy.
+This work has been restricted to obtaining the QNM frequencies for polar perturbations.
+Exploring other possibility of axial perturbations together with electromagnetic perturbation will make the stability of the dEH black holes clear.

 We gratefully acknowledge support by the National Natural Science Foundation of China (NNSFC) (Grant No.12365009).
 Y.S.M. was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (RS-2022-NR069013).